xiejianming/dbkid/README.md

      ;; or
      (bp)

-to turn off them - so that you can shutup them and it's safe to leave any 'dbk'/'?' in your code.
+to turn off them - so that you can shut them up and it's safe to leave any 'dbk'/'?' in your code.

 ### 1 use dbkid.core
 E.g.